Skip to main content

 " This Samant Putri has a taste."
 She found herself praising Ajabde aloud.

 " Dhanyavaad Choti Ma."
-She was startled to find Ajabde standing behind her with all smiles.
+She was startled to find Ajabde standing behind her with a smile.
 She hated that victorious smile.

-" Kuwaranisa, Ohh you are so naive.
+" Kuwaranisa, Ohh, you are so naive.
 I feel so bad for you!"
-Ajabde's smile turned to a surprise as she raised her eyebrows, " Ji?"
+Ajabde's smile turned to surprise as she raised her eyebrows, " Ji?"

 " Then tell me truly, do you feel I treat you differently?"